tlhunter/consumer-centric-api-design/book.md

 * `POST /zoos/ZID/employees`: Hire an Employee at a specific Zoo
 * `DELETE /zoos/ZID/employees/EID`: Fire an Employee from a specific Zoo

 In the above list, ZID means Zoo ID, AID means Animal ID, EID means Employee ID, and ATID means Animal Type ID.
-Having a key in your documentation for whatever convention you choose is a good idea.</span>
+Having a key in your documentation for whatever convention you choose is a good idea.

 I've left out the common API URL prefix in the above examples for brevity.
 While this can be fine during communications, in your actual API documentation, you should always display the full URL to each endpoint (e.g. GET http://api.example.com/v1/animal_type/ATID).